Three Valleys: the best mountain restaurants

 As far as we are concerned, a ski holiday without great grub is not a great holiday.
 Our chefs will impress you at dinner time, but that leaves plenty of time during the day for another pit stop, or two!

-We have eaten our way around the Three Valleys and sampled a lot of what’s on offer (it’s been tough!), and we also list some where we haven’t had a chance to eat but feel merits a mention following recommendations from guests’ experiences.
+We have skied and eaten our way around the Three Valleys and sampled a lot of what’s on offer (it’s been tough!), and we also list some where we haven’t had a chance to eat but feel merits a mention following recommendations from guests’ experiences.

 We would advise booking restaurants for big groups for lunch, do ask a member of the team and they will happily reserve a table for you.